The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Kakeya needle problem for rotations

 \subsection{Basic zigzags, deconstructed}

 The heart of the matter in our proof of \Cref{theorem:translations} was that we repeatedly replaced line segments by basic zigzags.
 Each line segment $L$ represented a translation.
 In our proof of \Cref{theorem:rotations-on-line} we will do an analogue construction with rotations instead of translations.
-However, this is a bit more delicate.
+However, this is a bit more delicate, so first, we present the basic zigzag construction for translations in more detail than before.
+We decompose this construction into two steps.

+The first step of the basic zigzag construction for translations divides a line segment $L$ into $N$ equal parts.
+In the second step, for translations, we replace each of the $N$ line segments by two line segments of given directions.
+We can represent these two steps by the two equations